Saul Steinberg (businessman): Early life

-Steinberg was born to a Jewish family on August 13, 1939, and grew up in Brooklyn, New York the son of Julius and Anne Cohen Steinberg.
+Steinberg was born to a Jewish family on August 13, 1939, and grew up in Brooklyn, New York, the son of Julius and Anne Cohen Steinberg.
 He had one brother, Robert Steinberg, and two sisters, Roni Sokoloff and Lynda Jurist.
-Steinberg finished a degree from Wharton School of the University of Pennsylvania in Philadelphia.
-He was listed as a member of the class of 1959, although some accounts have said that he graduated in two years at age 18.
+Steinberg finished a degree from the Wharton School in Philadelphia.
+He was listed as a member of the class of 1959, but some accounts have said that he graduated in two years at age 18.